South Africa

 In order to maintain its authority, the V.O.C. was forced to follow in their tracks.
 This constant moving also resulted in the V.O.C. having to continually change the boundaries of the eastern frontier of the colony.
 Eventually, in 1778, the Great Fish River became the eastern frontier.
 It was also here that the "Trek boers" first experienced problems with the Xhosa.

-Migrant farmer family moving into the interior in search of more and better grazing - Cape Colony
+Migrant farmer family moving into the interior in search of more and better grazing - Jan van Riebeeck and the Cape Colony

-Migrant farmer family moving into the interior in search of more and better grazing - Cape Colony
+Migrant farmer family moving into the interior in search of more and better grazing - Jan van Riebeeck and Cape the Colony

 Until that time, the "Trek boers" had only experienced serious clashes with the San people when the San attacked them with poisoned arrows and hunted their cattle.
 The "Trek boers" frequently organised hunting parties in reprisal for the San attacks.
 When the frontier farmers, as they were now called, met up with the Xhosa, serious clashes followed.
 Each group felt that the other was intruding on their livelihood and wanted to protect its territory at all costs.